danielsz/mmailer/README.md

 This software is released as open source under the LGPLv3 license.
 If you need a commercial license for private forks and modifications, we will provide you with a custom URL to a privately hosted gem with a commercial-friendly license.
 Please mail me for further inquiries.

+## Donations

+As most developers, I'm working on multiple projects in parallel.
+If this project is important to you, you're welcome to signal it to me by sending me a donation via paypal (or gittip).
+To send money via paypal, use the email address in my github profile and specify in the subject it's for mmailer.
+On [gittip](http://www.gittip.com/danielsz/ "Gittip"), my username is danielsz.
+Thank you in advance.

 ## Spam

 Mmailer is a bulk mail sending tool.
 Don't use it for spamming purposes.
 Spam is evil.